Zarik

-In Persian mythology, Zarik (or Zarich) is a Daeva in the service of Ahriman.
+In Persian mythology, Zarik (or Zarich, Zairich, or Zairi) is a daeva in the service of Ahriman.

 Etymology

-Etymology of Zarik/Zarich comes from Avestan "zairi-gaona" - green/yellow.
+Etymology of Zarik/Zarich likely comes from Avestan "zairi-gaona" - green/yellow.

 Description

-Oft-depicted in female form, Zarik is the daeva personification of aging and of poison - she is associated with Soma/Haoma (at first, Zarathustra rejected Haoma, calling it "liquor-piss" in Yasna 48.10 of the Gathas and describing its usage in daeva-worshipping rituals).
+Oft-depicted in female form, Zarik is the daeva personification of aging and decrepitude and of poison - she is associated with Soma/Haoma.
+She is sometimes called "the maker of poison."

+Zarik was created at the same time as the daeva Tairev and the two are comrades.

 Zarik's amesha rival counterpart is Ameretat.